ccoenraets/salesforce-lightning-tutorial/create-apex-controller.md

     ### Code Highlights:
-    - **ContactController** is a regular controller class with methods to retrieve contacts or to search contacts by name or by id.
+    - **ContactController** is a regular controller class with methods to retrieve contacts (findAll),  or to search contacts by name (findByName) or by id (findById).
-    - The **@AuraEnabled** annotation makes a method available to the Lightning application
+    - The **@AuraEnabled** method annotation makes a method available to Lightning applications

 1. Click **File** > **Save** to save the file